py-pdf/fpdf2/docs/Text.md

 [Signature and parameters for.cell()](https://pyfpdf.github.io/fpdf2/fpdf/fpdf.html#fpdf.fpdf.FPDF.cell)

 ## .multi_cell()
-Allows printing text with line breaks.
+Allows printing text with word or character based line breaks.
 Those can be automatic (breaking at the most recent space or soft-hyphen character) as soon as the text reaches the right border of the cell, or explicit (via the `\\n` character).
 As many cells as necessary are stacked, one below the other.
 Text can be aligned, centered or justified.
 The cell block can be framed and the background painted.